globalavocado/playing-with-angular/README.md

-AngularJS tutorials
+<h1>Playing with AngularJS</h1>

-A mixture of the excellent tutorials on <a href="https://thinkster.io/angulartutorial/a-better-way-to-learn-angularjs/">thinkster.io</a> and the examples from the O'Reilly book 'AngularJS' by Brad Green & Shyam Seshadri.
+I am following a mixture of the excellent tutorials on <a href="https://thinkster.io/angulartutorial/a-better-way-to-learn-angularjs/">thinkster.io</a> and the examples from the O'Reilly book 'AngularJS' by Brad Green & Shyam Seshadri.
 CSS framework by <a href="http://foundation.zurb.com/">Foundation</a>.